7-Day Personal Development Plan (With Templates)

 Super easy, right?

-2. Write down a couple of habits; both good ones (you’d like to stick to), and bad ones (you wish to quit) and categorize them
+2. Write down a couple of habits, both good and bad ones, then categorize them

 3. Keep track of them every day